iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/01-review-architecture-and-deploy-resources/assignment.md

 # DDI in Minutes — Without the Baggage

-Using the Infoblox SaaS control plane, Jenna:
+Using the Infoblox SaaS control plane, the  Infoblox Portal,  Jenna:
-- Instantiates a new NIOS-X service using existing DNS + security profiles
+- Instantiates a new deploy of NIOS-XaaS service using existing DNS and security profiles
 - Connects it to the AWS VPC in minutes — no agents, no appliances
 - Validates DNS resolution and security policy enforcement directly from a test EC2 instance

-Infoblox Universal DDI + Threat Defense provides:
+Infoblox Universal DDI and  Threat Defense provides:
 - ✅ Enterprise-grade DNS in the cloud — without running infrastructure
-- ✅ Real-time enforcement using RPZs and curated threat intel
+- ✅ Real-time enforcement using[RPZs](https://www.infoblox.com/dns-security-resource-center/dns-security-solutions/dns-security-solutions-response-policy-zones-rpz/) and curated threat intel
-- ✅ Operational consistency across on-prem, Azure, and AWS — all from a single SaaS control plane
+- ✅ Operational consistency across on-prem, Azure, GCP and AWS — all from a single SaaS control plane